 The allegations were further fueled by unverified claims that Bathsheba mistreated or starved her farmhands.
 These details were later repeated in the Perron family’s account.

 One local story alleged that an unofficial historian, Mr. McKeachern, told Carolyn Perron that Bathsheba was known for starving and beating her staff.
-Later research by skeptics found no substantial evidence for this claim and further suggested that Mr. McKeachern may have been a person born after Bathsheba’s death, making his first-hand knowledge impossible.
+Later research by skeptics found no substantial evidence for this claim and suggested that Mr. McKeachern may have been born after Bathsheba’s death, making his first-hand knowledge impossible.

 The pervasive and unsubstantiated nature of these 19th-century rumors proves how local folklore can coalesce around an individual who is perceived as a social outsider or who is simply present during a tragedy.
 This framework of suspicion became the latent material that was later activated during the 1970s haunting.